Interfaces for Python

 - Objects with picky custom comparison methods couldn’t be added to component registries.
 Now, when checking whether an object is already registered, identity comparison is used.

 - Made a reference to OverflowWarning, which disappeared in Python 2.5, conditional.

-Treat objects without interface declarations as if they declared that they provide zope.interface.Interface.
+We now treat objects without interface declarations as if they declared that they provide zope.interface.Interface.

-Add a number of richer new adapter-registration interfaces that provide greater control and introspection.
+There are a number of richer new adapter-registration interfaces that provide greater control and introspection.

-Add a new interface decorator to zope.interface that allows the setting of tagged values on an interface at definition time (see zope.interface.taggedValue).
+Added a new interface decorator to zope.interface that allows the setting of tagged values on an interface at definition time (see zope.interface.taggedValue).

 - A bug in multi-adapter lookup sometimes caused incorrect adapters to be returned.